What is addiction?

 Certain molecules can be useful in combination (bupropion, antidepressants).

-It seems that the electronic cigarette makes it possible to reduce the complications associated with smoking and is interesting for nicotine withdrawal.
+It seems that electronic cigarette makes it possible to reduce the complications associated with smoking and is interesting for nicotine withdrawal.

 What is an overdose?